DataDog/hiring-engineers/answers.md

 ```
 $ vagrant up
 ```
-5. To interact with the VM environment / Check if it is working.
+5. To interact with the VM environment and/or check if it is working, use the vagrant ssh command.
 ```
 $ vagrant ssh